 Our California personal injury attorneys discuss the following frequently asked questions about the common fund doctrine:

-1. What is the “common fund” doctrine in the United States?
+1. What is the “common fund” doctrine?

 The common fund doctrine: